Constables in the United States: Arizona

 Constables are required to attend AZPOST approved basic training, and their expenses are paid by the county board of supervisors and various grants.
 Constables receive a salary from their respective counties based on the number of registered voters who reside in their precinct.
 Most Arizona counties have from two to five constables.
-Maricopa county has 26 constables, Pima county has 10 constables, and Pinal county has 6.
+Maricopa county has 26 constables, Pima county has 9 constables, and Pinal county has 6, while both La Paz county and Santa Cruz county have one constable each.